 The island of Capri has been a popular vacation destination since Roman times and continues to draw big crowds, mainly coming for the day.
-Spend a couple of nights so you can better appreciate its charm in the evening when the tourists have left.
+Spend a couple of nights so you can better appreciate its charm in the evening, when the tourists have left.
 Highlights of a visit include the famous Blue Grotto, Villa San Michele, the towns of Anacapri and Capri, and picturesque rock formations off the coast.
 Capri, just off the Amalfi Coast, is reached by hydrofoil or ferry (more frequent in summer) from Naples, Sorrento, or Positano.
 The nearby island of Ischia, known for its thermal spas, is also worth a visit and sees far fewer tourists than Capri.

-There are several islands that can be visited as day trips from Venice.
+A visit to any of the many islands of the Venetian Lagoon offers a chance to get a real look at lagoon life, as well as to escape what can sometimes be stifling crowds in Venice.
+Several islands that can be visited as day trips from Venice.
 Murano, the most popular, is known for its glass-making and you'll find glass in shops all over the island.
 Some factories allow visitors and there's a glass museum.
 Burano Island is known for its handmade lace and colorful houses.
 Torcello is a nature reserve and its 7th-century Cathedral has spectacular 11th and 12th-century Byzantine mosaics.